-The Soviets also repressed religious activities, (see p.
-3-4 of Religion and Spirituality) with several years of
+The Soviets also repressed religious activities, (see Religion and Spirituality) with several years of purges known as the "Great Terror" to

 Western Ukraine under Polish Rule

 Meanwhile, Poland emerged from the chaos of WWI as an independent state whose territory included much of Western Ukraine.
 Attempting to repress Ukrainian nationalism, Poland imprisoned some 70,000 Ukrainians and censored the Ukrainian press.
 Further, Poland repressed Ukrainian language use, forced conversion to Roman Catholicism, and encouraged Polish colonization of the region.